ErikOostveen/EuroHiker/README.md

 ### A
 Partially populated PCB.
 What follows are the suggested steps to building the EuroHiker module.
 I have also included links to some of the components - these are suggestions also.
-I often find the right components on eBay.
+Sometimes links come back "blocked"; in that case just copy/paste the link into your browser.

 ### B
 Start with the Edge Connector (BBC micro:bit).<br>